 - some citations in PubMed that precede the date a journal was selected for MEDLINE indexing if the citations are submitted after late 2003 to NLM electronically by the publishers;

 - starting in summer 2005, prospective citations to articles from non-MEDLINE journals that submit full text to PubMed Central and are thus cited in PubMed.

 NLM now exports over 98% of PubMed records to MEDLINE/PubMed licensees.
 The approximately 2% of the records not exported to MEDLINE/PubMed licensees are those tagged [PubMed - as supplied by publisher] in PubMed.
 These are mostly records recently added directly to PubMed via electronic submission from a publisher, most of which are soon to proceed to the next stage, at which time the record will be exported.
 Most other non-exported records are either: older citations for the relatively few non-MEDLINE journals in PubMed; citations to MEDLINE journals prior to their date of selection for MEDLINE which were submitted electronically by the publishers before late July 2003; or citations electronically submitted for articles that appear on the Web in advance of the journal issue's release (i.e., ahead of print citations).
 Following publication of the completed issue, the item will be queued for issue level review and released in In-Data-Review status.
 All "publisher-supplied" citations have not been reviewed for accurate bibliographic data.
-Also see the Fact Sheet "What's the Difference Between MEDLINE and PubMed?".
+Also see the Fact Sheet "MEDLINE, PubMed, and PMC (PubMed Central): How are they different?".

 The <PubmedData> group of elements that reside in PubMed records are not distributed to NLM licensees.